 Do you feel supported in your career at Intuit?

 Vishal Soni: 100 percent.
 When I started as an intern, I had limited experience and only knew a few things about a tech stack.
-I was honest about it to my manager and he was very supportive and said that I could enroll in online courses and university courses.
+I was honest about it to my manager and he was very supportive and said that I could enrol in online courses and university courses.
 The most surprising bit was that I could study during my office hours.
-This flexibility and support from my manager enabled me to enroll in many courses which really helped me to get up to speed.
+This flexibility and support from my manager enabled me to enrol in many courses which really helped me to get up to speed.

 Last year, I expressed my interest in building my skills in front-end technology and I was immensely supported in that journey.
 I also wanted to learn more about blockchain so was encouraged to reach out to the US team that does a lot of work on blockchain.
 The US team provided me with the training materials which gave me insights about blockchain and the Metaverse.
 So I’m very lucky that Intuit has all these technologies that we can play with.